The scope of the website

 the large images we have tried to balance the information across the

-personal knowledge or information we have to hand.
-Clearly there are locations
+amount of personal knowledge or information we have to hand.
+Clearly there are

-where we have no personal knowledge nor third party information and therefore
+locations where we have no personal knowledge nor third party information and

-commentary is brief.
-This is where you could assist by providing information.
+therefore commentary is brief.
+This is where you could assist by

-information where we believe it is appropriate.
-If you therefore come across
+on occasion repeated information where we believe it is appropriate.
+If you

-duplicated information that's the reason why and not because after writing
+therefore come across duplicated information then that's the reason why we have

-several thousand captions we cannot remember what we have written.
-That's our
+remember what we have written.
+That's our excuse anyway!

 The Future

-The Warwickshire Railways website was created for the
+As stated elsewhere, the Warwickshire Railways website was

-railway enthusiast, local historian and railway modeller by a fellow
+created for the railway enthusiast, local historian and railway modeller by a

 history of Warwickshire's railways from 1837 to circa 1970 and to publish and